buttercoin/buttercoin-node/README.md

 #### Promises

-All API calls produce a [Q promise](https://github.com/kriskowal/q) by default.
+All API calls produce a [Q promise](https://github.com/kriskowal/q).
+We may support callback or event style interfaces if there's interest.

 #### Timestamps